About this tool

 Digital Forensic Technique Results

-Add the results/outputs this technique produces.
 Only results with a name will be used in subsequent stages.
-Generally if you have multiple output classes you might want to consider if they are different DFTRs, but in some cases a single DFTR could have multiple class types.
-If no suitable class can be found in the UCO/CASE/SOLVE-IT ontologies, you can type free text and press Enter to add a suggested class.
+If you have multiple output classes, consider whether they represent different DFTRs — though in some cases a single DFTR may have multiple class types.
+If no suitable class exists in the UCO/CASE/SOLVE-IT ontologies, type free text and press Enter to add a suggested class.

 DFTRs defined: 0